 - 30TB for $299.99 per month

-If you use iPhone and iPad but prefer PC over Mac, then OneDrive has you covered.
+If you use iPhone and iPad but prefer PC over Mac, OneDrive has you covered.
 It's also available on just about every platform and works fairly similarly to Google Drive.
 OneDrive comes preinstalled on Windows 10 devices, so if you're looking to keep all of your iPhone data in sync with your PC, there isn't much you have to do besides making sure you're signed in to the same account on both devices.

 OneDrive also sends you real-time notifications when someone edits a document and lets you know who they are.
 Exclusive to iOS is the PDF annotation feature, which lets you highlight, draw on, and sign any PDF file on your iPhone or iPad.
 If you're big into storing photos, you'll also love that OneDrive automatically tags photos based on visuals, so they'll be easier to search for later on.

-5GB is free or you can pay $1.99 a month for 50GB, $69.99 a year (or $6.99 a month) for 1TB and Office 365 Personal, or $99.99 a year (or $9.99 a month) for 6TB and Office 365 Home.
+5GB is free, or you can pay $1.99 a month for 50GB, $69.99 a year (or $6.99 a month) for 1TB and Office 365 Personal, or $99.99 a year (or $9.99 a month) for 6TB and Office 365 Home.

 You get 10GB of storage for free, and your file size is limited to 250MB, per file, or you can subscribe to the Personal Pro Plan for $10 a month and get 100GB of storage and a file upload size limit of 5GB.

 Box integrates with many other apps, just like Dropbox does, which you can use to annotate, e-sign, and more.
-The real-time search function lets you find files easier and you can rest easy know they're all protected with file-level encryption.
+The real-time search function lets you find files easier and you can rest easy knowing they're all protected with file-level encryption.

 If you need to collaborate on files often or if you're just looking for another spot to store docs, away from your personal stash, then check out Box.